OpenDSA/OpenDSA/RST/source/Development/AnalTuning.rst

    Directly testing whether a given complex object contains the point in question is relatively expensive.
-   Instead, we can screen for whether the point is contained within a :dfn:`bounding box` for the object.
+   Instead, we can screen for whether the point is contained within a :term:`bounding box` for the object.
    The bounding box is simply the smallest rectangle (usually defined to have sides perpendicular to the :math:`x` and :math:`y` axes) that contains the object.